typesanitizer/b2piet/docs/README.md

 Run `./b2piet.byte --help` or `./b2piet.native --help` to see full descriptions for the commandline flags.
-Usage examples are given near the end, you might want to read those first and get back to the flag descriptions later in case you need them.
+Usage examples are given near the end; you might want to read those first and get back to the flag descriptions later in case you need them.

 ### Testing output